 Rather than rest on our laurels, we want to evolve continuously alongside digital to build this trust back up.
 So instead of treating each campaign we do like a closed bookend, we open it up, analyse it, review its success and use its key performance indicators (KPIs) to inform future projects.

-Check back for our next article in this mini-series, where we’ll be reflecting on our work with clients throughout 2020.
+Check out our next article in this mini-series, where we be reflect on our work with clients throughout 2020.
 A year which threw all sorts of new challenges at the charity sector, we explain how our clients not only survived, but outperformed previous campaign records.